jilljenn/tryalgo.org/en/_posts/2024-05-12-approximations-metric-tsp.md

 To know more, you can check this [other post](https://bochang.me/blog/posts/tsp/).

+**Update.** Karlin, Klein and Gharan [found a new algorithm](https://www.quantamagazine.org/computer-scientists-break-traveling-salesperson-record-20201008/) with approximation ratio $3/2 - 10^{-36}$, and got the best paper at STOC 2021.

 ## References

 Rosenkrantz, Daniel J., Richard E. Stearns, and Philip M. Lewis, II.
 "An analysis of several heuristics for the traveling salesman problem."
 SIAM journal on computing 6.3 (1977): 563-581.